UNO-NULLify/eCTF20/docs/internal/birdwatching.md

 A good hardware design should be assessed by its effect on the overall device development process.
 Therefore an objective way to assess the hardware team’s success is by surveying the other teams impression of their effect on the project as a whole.
-Some survery criteria might include
+Some survey criteria might include
 * Was the hardware team thorough in documentation?
 * Did the hardware team’s changes have a positive effect on the security of the finished product?
 * Was the hardware team instrumental in the various other aspects of the project?